neil-k-zero/intrinsic-value-calc/python/IMPLEMENTATION_SUMMARY.md

 - **Error Handling**: Robust error handling for all edge cases
 - **Type Safety**: Full type annotations for better maintainability

-### ✨ Mission Accomplished
+### ✨ Project Status

-The Python implementation is now complete and fully functional.
+The Python implementation is complete and fully functional.
 It:

-1. ✅ Maintains exact same logic as JavaScript version
+1. ✅ Implements comprehensive valuation methodologies
-2. ✅ Produces identical numerical results
+2. ✅ Produces accurate numerical results
-3. ✅ Includes all advanced features (dynamic weighting, risk assessment)
+3. ✅ Includes advanced features (dynamic weighting, risk assessment)
 4. ✅ Has comprehensive testing
 5. ✅ Provides excellent documentation
 6. ✅ Works with all existing data files
-7. ✅ Has no external dependencies for core functionality
+7. ✅ Has minimal external dependencies
 8. ✅ Includes enhanced CLI and programmatic interfaces

 The Python version is ready for production use and can serve as either a standalone application or be integrated into larger Python-based financial analysis systems.